twitter/finatra/http/README.md

 ## App
-Override the configure method and add your controllers there
+Override the configure method and add your controllers there.

-Note: Flag parsing that used to be in App's constructor should be moved into the configure method.
+Note: Flag parsing that used to be in App's constructor should be moved into the `configureHttp` method.

 ```scala
 //v2